MacDumi/bib2ris/README.md

-# BIB2RIS -- COnvert BIB to RIS
+# BIB2RIS -- Convert BIB to RIS
 This script allows you to convert bib files to the ris format

 ## Usage